We reserve the right to cancel any program due to low enrolment or any other reasons.

 Q: Do you have an allergen-safe environment?

-Q: Is there a nap time for kindergarten kids?
+Q: Is there a nap time for kindergarten students?

-is a quiet time each day for the JK/SK groups.
+A: Yes.
+There is a quiet period each day for the JK/SK groups.
 During this period, students may choose to take a nap or read quietly.

 Q: What camp activities do you have?
 What to prepare?